GYG-be/gyg-be.github.io/Workouts/7_Listing.md

 9.3 **High-altitude training:** Dagestan's mountainous terrain provides an ideal environment for high-altitude training; there some substitutes such as [breathwork and breath-holding](https://g.co/gemini/share/9a1077b32e26), none those really match being immersed for 24 hours as one trains at higher elevations to help improve cardiovascular endurance and oxygen efficiency.
 The inescapability of high-altitude conditions on top of the spartan lifestyle in remote Dagestan helps athletes better cultivate mental resilience, self-discipline, and a strong work ethic than similar spartan training at lower altitudes.

 9.4 **Strong sense of community**: Training in Dagestan surrounds Khabib with a close-knit community of fellow wrestlers and fighters who share his dedication and work ethic.
 This supportive environment fosters a sense of camaraderie and pushes him to excel.
 Training in Dagestan allows Khabib to immerse himself in the region's rich wrestling tradition, constantly exposing him to high-level grapplers and wrestlers.

+## Saturday Evening OR Sunday -- Mindfulness-Based Stress Reduction (MBSR) Workshop

+*Take a view from the balcony* ... reflect on the past week's stressful situations

+Stop catastrophizing, stop being hyper-aroused, stop knee-jerk REACTING to stress ... instead, learn to RESPOND to stress and address the root cause of what is driving stress

+Develop a [mindfulness-based stress reduction (MBSR)](https://en.wikipedia.org/wiki/Mindfulness-based_stress_reduction) 31-module month-long syllabus in order to study one thing per day to incorporate MBSR lessons into your daily life ...
+LEARN to repsond to stress rather than react to it ... learn to FORGIVE and let of things ... meditatively speedwalk / hike, not just with a weighted pack, but with FOCUS ... in order to THINK, focus on breathwork and to just be more immersed in your LOCAL environment, ie rather than shops or bars/restaurants or doctor's offices ... practically, use walks to implement [mindfulness-based stress reduction (MBSR)](https://en.wikipedia.org/wiki/Mindfulness-based_stress_reduction) practices driven by scientific evidence that improve MBSR's efficacy as described in[Jon Kabat-Zinn's **Full Catastrophe Living**](https://en.wikipedia.org/wiki/Full_Catastrophe_Living) whose title should be understood in the context of the Zorba the Greek quote "*Am I not a man?
+Of course I've been married.
+Wife, house, kids ...
+YES ... the* ***full catastrophe!***" ... the book is nice read, but it's about the **full catastrophe** of normal, average, ordinary LIFE, not just the exceptional, newsworthy catastrophes that we think of as catastrophes, but *those* catastrophes usually almost never affect us as directly as ordinary stress of *just* living, growing older and experiencing loss.
+Do not REACT to stress; instead, RESPOND to stress by journaling, meditating, and going for long brisk walks to THINK ... if you know your way around your doctor's office, but have not speedwalked in the last 24 hours, you're doing it wrong.

 ## Traditional Chinese Medicine (TCM) and Ayurveda